javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 The same thing happens if we use `setInterval` instead of `setTimeout`: `setInterval(f)` runs `f` few times with zero-delay, and afterwards with 4+ ms delay.

-That limitation comes from ancient times and many scripts rely on it, so it exists for historical reasons.
+This limitation comes from ancient times and many scripts rely on it, so it exists for historical reasons.

-For server-side JavaScript, that limitation does not exist, and there exist other ways to schedule an immediate asynchronous job, like [setImmediate](https://nodejs.org/api/timers.html#timers_setimmediate_callback_args) for Node.js.
+For server-side JavaScript, this limitation does not exist, and there are other ways to schedule an immediate asynchronous job, like [setImmediate](https://nodejs.org/api/timers.html#timers_setimmediate_callback_args) for Node.js.
 So this note is browser-specific.
 ````

 ## Summary